bordercode/MGIA-e-ambiental/content/post/Sesion3.md

 The **market**, as cold as it may seem, follows rules, set by humans and as such it is subject to **failure**

-  Dentro de las fallas del mercado veremos un subconjunto rederido como **Externalidades** Estos son efesctos no intencionados que un agente económico genera afectando a otros.
+  Dentro de las fallas del mercado veremos un subconjunto referido como **Externalidades** Estos son efesctos no intencionados que un agente económico genera afectando a otros.

 Observamos en la siguiente represetnación gráfica, el comportamiento teórico de las fuerzas del mercado.